suuzhh/sudoku/README.md

 # SUDOKU #
-a sudoku game by javascrip
+a sudoku game by javascript

 ## start
 > wait...